 The scheduling restriction or interruption due to additional DL synchronization after reception of PDCCH order RACH on neighbor cell if needed can be covered by scheduling restriction due to L1/L3 measurement or MG.

-In addition, RAN4 would like to clarify that the delay requirements of PDCCH ordered RACH will be captured in RAN1 spec and the interruption requirements of PDCCH ordered RACH will be captured in RAN4 spec.
-Therefore, RAN4 spec will not capture any definition of TSSB and ∆RF/BB_preparation, and RAN4 asks RAN1 to capture the definition for TSSB and ∆RF/BB_preparation in RAN1 spec.
+In RAN4 understanding, the interruption requirements of PDCCH ordered RACH will be captured in RAN4 spec and the delay requirements of PDCCH ordered RACH will be captured in RAN1 spec as legacy.
+RAN4 spec will not capture any definition of TSSB and ∆RF/BB_preparation for PDCCH ordered RACH.
+RAN4 sincerely asks RAN1 to capture the definition for TSSB and ∆RF/BB_preparation in RAN1 spec.

 2 Actions